khulnasoft/khulnasoft/doc/dev/background-information/ci/index.md

 <span class="badge badge-note">SOC2/GN-106</span>

-Many steps in Sourcegraph's Buildkite pipelines allow for [soft failures](https://buildkite.com/changelog/56-command-steps-can-now-be-made-to-soft-fail), which means that even if they fail they do not cause the entire build to be failed.
+Many steps in Khulnasoft's Buildkite pipelines allow for [soft failures](https://buildkite.com/changelog/56-command-steps-can-now-be-made-to-soft-fail), which means that even if they fail they do not cause the entire build to be failed.

 In the Buildkite UI, soft failures currently look like the following, with a _triangular_ warning sign (not to be mistaken for a hard failure!):